 The name of this organization, an Illinois not-for-profit corporation, shall be GOSPEL FELLOWSHIP CHURCH, hereafter referred to as GFC.

 The purpose of GFC is to glorify God by being and making disciples of Jesus Christ.
-As a corporation, GFC is a not-for-profit, charitable organization.
+As a corporation, GFC is a not-for-profit, religious and charitable organization.
 GFC will accomplish this purpose through providing worship services, Bible teaching, discipleship, administering baptism and communion, caring for its members, and sending out local and global missionaries.
 All of our programs and methodologies are to be governed by the patterns and commands for the local church revealed by God in the Bible.

 C. Affirmation of Commitment (Membership)